 This online course is aimed at beginners as well as people with some experience of R or statistics who would like to take their skills to the next level.

-This is predominantly a self-study course, centred around a website consisting of articles, exercises and computer code that learners work through in their own time.
-It will teach you the fundamentals of R, and will cover everything needed to process and analyse data and present the results.
+This is predominantly a self-study course, centred around a website consisting of articles, exercises and computer code that you will work through at your own pace.

 The curriculum will cover the following: